Jawwad S. Khawaja: Early life and education

-Khawaja was born in Wazirabad and was educated at the Mission School in Wazirabad, Lawrence College Ghora Gali near Murree, Aitchison College in Lahore and Forman Christian College University in Lahore.
-He did his LL.B. at the Punjab University Law College and his LL.M. from the University of California, Berkeley.
+Jawwad S. Khawaja was born in Wazirabad, Punjab, to Kashmiri parents who had immigrated to Punjab from Jammu and Kashmir (union territory), a region now a part of India.
+He is the youngest of five siblings and grew up with two older brothers and sisters.
+Khawaja received his early education from the Mission High School in Wazirabad as well as Lawrence College Ghora Gali near Murree, and matriculated from Aitchison College and Forman Christian College University, both in Lahore.
+He eventually went on to get his LLB from the Law College at Punjab University and his LLM from the University of California, Berkeley.

-Professional career
+Legal career

 He started his legal practice as an advocate of the Lahore High Court in 1975 and was a partner at Cornelius, Lane and Mufti, one of the largest law firms in Pakistan.
 In 1999, he became a judge of the Lahore High Court but resigned in 2007 in response to the maltreatment of Chief Justice Iftikhar Muhammad Chaudhry on 9 March.
 He joined the Law and Policy Department of the Lahore University of Management Sciences in August 2007 and served as the head of the department from October 2007 to May 2009 when he joined the Supreme Court of Pakistan.